Introduction

 Outsourced Pest Control:

-We have outsourced pest to a specialist company.
-They possess the necessary expertise for the pest control to work properly and must comply with all relevant legislation regarding and of their activities and competences.
+We have outsourced to a specialist company.
+They possess the necessary expertise for the pest control to work properly and must comply with all relevant legislation regarding training and of their activities and competences.

-When the discovers an issue, action must be taken.
+When the discovers an issue, corrective action must be taken.
 The corrective action, whether undertake by the outside company or by ourselves, must be completed within the stipulated time.
 All taken are recorded and verified.
 Possible contamination must also be treated as a possible risk towards the product.
 The measures can therefore be bigger than the placing of a new bait box.
 For , the product eaten by pests must be quarantined.
 Any potential contamination of the product by the established pest infestation must also recorded in the action plan.

 When bait boxes are missing, it must be recorded, assessed, and investigated.